 To make your Mailgun webhooks more secure, first get the HTTP webhook signing key from your Mailgun account.

-Once the file is open, add the code snippet below.
+Once the file is open, paste the following code snippet.

 Disabling the REST API While Using Webhooks